 In connection with future acquisitions we may issue equity securities, incur or assume debt, recognize substantial one-time expenses or create goodwill or other intangible assets that could result in significant amortization expense or future charges for impairment.
 Parties to whom we issue equity securities in acquisitions may seek to liquidate their ownership following an acquisition, which may lead to increased pressure on the market price of our stock and the notes.
-We plan to increase the number of shares of our common stock authorized for issuance to 70 million shares.
-The issuance of these shares, in an acquisition or otherwise, would have a dilutive effect on the voting power of our current stockholders.
 The market price of our securities may also decline upon announcement of an acquisition if investors do not view it favorably.
 Also, many acquisition opportunities are for foreign companies or for divisions of larger companies, for whom cash is generally a more attractive consideration than securities.
 The use of cash for these acquisitions may reduce our future financial flexibility.